Here are some of the most common excuses smokers use to avoid quitting – and why they are false!

 I’ll gain weight

 Many smokers are worried they’ll put on a few kilos if they quit smoking.
-Although most people do gain some weight when they quit, it's usually only a modest amount: about four to five kilos over five years.
+Although this does happen for about 80% of quitters, on average, only about six to seven kilos are gained over the long term and weight changes are varied among people who quit.most people do gain some weight when they quit, it's usually only a modest amount: about four to five kilos over five years.
 Most of the weight gain is usually in the first year after quitting.
 And over the long term, research shows that the average weight of people who have quit smoking is about the same as people who have never smoked.6 So by quitting, you may gain an extra few kilos, but you’ll be at a much lower risk of major health problems, which is surely worth it!
 Your doctor can provide advice on managing any potential weight gain.

 Excuses can be a significant roadblock to quitting smoking, but most of the time they’re just not justified.
 Armed with a little information, you’ll be able to push them aside and take those vital steps toward being smoke-free.